 4-II.E.
-REPORTING CHANGES IN FAMILY CIRCUMSTANCES PHA Policy
+REPORTING CHANGES IN FAMILY CIRCUMSTANCES

-While the family is on the waiting list, the family must inform the PHA within 10 business days of changes in family size or composition or contact information, including current residence, mailing address, and phone number.
+While the family is on the waiting list, the family must inform the PHA, within 10 business days, of changes in family size or composition, preference status, or contact information, including current residence, mailing address, and phone number.
+The changes must be submitted in writing.